FuadRahimli/The-Experiment-Table-For-The-Solution/README.md

 # The-Experiment-Table-For-The-Solution
-The Experiment table for learning HTML 5, CSS, PHP, Database,and FilleZilla Client
+The Experiment table for learning HTML 5, CSS, PHP, Database,and FileZilla.